The error handling in APIFlask is based on the following basic concepts:

 corresponding error or exception happens.

-The callback function must accept an error object as an argument and return a valid response:
+The callback function must accept an error object as an argument and return a valid

 The error object is an instance of HTTPError,